Effect of dietary sesame oil as antioxidant on brain hippocampus of rat in focal cerebral ischemia

 Digital Object Identifier (DOI)

 Ahmad, Saif; Yousuf, Seema; Ishrat, Tauheed; Khan, M. Badruzzaman; Bhatia, Kanchan; Fazli, Inayat Salem; Khan, Jafar Salamat; Ansari, Naseem Hasan; and Islam, Fakhrul, "Effect of dietary sesame oil as antioxidant on brain hippocampus of rat in focal cerebral ischemia" (2006).
-Neurobiology.
+Translational Neuroscience.
 531.